Deltares/hydromt_wflow/docs/dev_guide/dev_install.rst

 .. code-block:: console

     $ pixi install
+    $ pixi run install

+The latter will install pre-commit hooks and a git compare tool for netcdf files.

 Afterwards you can run any of the tasks we defined for doing things such as running the test suite: